 Despite the ‘4K’ claim, the average 4K Ultra HD video has a resolution of 3840 x 2160 pixels.
 Using a bit of math and a GearVR, we can better understand why this isn’t enough yet.

-In short, the hardware and software now can’t deliver 360 videos in the 4k quality a layperson expect.
-If you really really wonder why, brace yourself for some math ahead!
+In short, the hardware and software now can’t deliver 360 videos in the 4k quality a layperson expects.
+If you really really wonder why brace yourself for some math ahead!

 (Image credit: YouTube)

 The GearVR provides a 90-degree field of view (FOV), so at any time, you are only looking at 1/4 of the 360-degree horizontal view, and 1/2 of the 180-degree vertical view.
 When you use this information to calculate the average number of video pixels in the display FOV (Horizontal = 3840 ¸ 4, Vertical = 2160 ¸ 2), you are left with an effective video resolution of 960 x 1080, which is 1,036,800 pixels.

 Given that the headset puts 1,894,400 pixels in your eye’s FOV, the image stretches across a wider surface area, providing 54.7% of the original resolution.
 Alternatively, imagine taking an image from a screen, and wrapping it around your head:

 Solution: While 4K is currently the de-facto HD recording format, it simply is not enough for VR.
 This is especially difficult since 4K is already very memory-intensive, with a 10-minute video taking up 1GB of space on average.
 Technology will have to improve to allow for 8K and even up to 12K to be affordable and memory-efficient, which is not the case for now.
 (Fun Fact: The human eye is estimated to have a 576-megapixel or 16K resolution!)